wcz-txp/wcz_telegram/README.md

 # wcz_telegram
 A really simple and raw plugin for automatic posting new articles to [**Telegram**](https://telegram.org/).
 All the parameters are yet inside the code.
+All the parameters are yet inside the code.
+In article window you can choose to send this article to Telegram.
+Actually it is posted a bold title with the excerpt, followed by the keywords and the link.
+The link can be modified to use your own template for rendering this article inside Telegram.

 * **wcz_telegram_token**: the token of your Telegram bot.
 Talk to the [**BotFather**](https://core.telegram.org/bots#6-botfather).
 * **wcz_telegram_chatid**: the chatid of your Telegram channel.
 You'll find some hints [**here**](https://stackoverflow.com/questions/45414021/get-telegram-channel-group-id).